-a and Judaica with Provenance Gaps in Country
+Looted Judaica and Judaica with Provenance Gaps in Country

+Existing

+Projects

-Looted
+Overview Looted

 Cultural

 Property

 Databases

 Publications

 Information

 from Other

 Sources

 Historical

 Commission

-→ Please note that the general literature may also contain information on the specific country.
+Selected → Please note that the general literature may also contain information on the specific country.

+Bibliography

-Little or no information is available as to whether Malta holds any significant Judaica.
+Notes Little or no information is available as to whether Malta holds any significant Judaica.
 So far as is

-known, no provenance research has been conducted on Judaica holdings in Malta.
+- 10000 known, no provenance research has been conducted on Judaica holdings in Malta.